minprog/programmeren-1/overviews/1 C/overview.md

 ## Getting Started

-Your first program will be a classic.
 The goal of this exercise is to try out compiling your program, maybe fixing a typo and getting used to the editor.
 No need to submit!

-- Watch the lecture on [C](/lectures/c)

 - Create an account on [GitHub](https://github.com/join){:.external}

 - Write your first program: [Hello](https://lab.cs50.io/uva/cs50x/master/problems/hello/){:.external}

+## What to Do

+### 1. Preparation

-Next up, you'll create an instance of the CS50 IDE, which will be your "code editor" for the coming weeks.
+You'll create an instance of the CS50 IDE, which will be your "code editor" for the weeks coming.
 The goal is to write a very small program from scratch and learning to test your program using `check50`.
 (Note that the IDE currently only works in Chrome and Firefox!)

 - Login to the [CS50 IDE](https://ide.cs50.io/){:.external} using your GitHub account